wp043/motivational-quotes/README.md

 ## Installation
 1. Install from VSCode Marketplace:

-- Search for "Motivational Quotes" in the Extensions view (Ctrl+Shift+X or Cmd+Shift+X on macOS) and click Install.
+- Search for "motivational-quote" in the Extensions view (Ctrl+Shift+X or Cmd+Shift+X on macOS) and click Install.

 2. Install from Source: